RMoran98/pawsome-pudding/README.md

 - The Why We Love Cats section has a brief description of the cafe and why its owners decided to open a cat cafe.
 - The Food and Drink Menus allow the user to see allergen information and determine if Pawsome Pudding will cater to their dietary needs.
 - The Contact section features the telephone, email address, and the physical address of the cafe.
-- A Map section features an embedded map so visitors can also have a visual guide for the location of the cafe.
+- A map image shows the user where the cafe is located.
 - The footer section features links to social media sites.
 The footer is the same across all pages.
 - The Our Cats page features three short bios of the cafe's resident cats, including a photo of each cat.
 - The Prize Draw page features a form with various inputs, allowing the user to submit their details for the chance to win a prize.
 It also includes a brief description of the prize.